Uyarthiru 420

-Uyarthiru 420 is a 2011 Tamil language action drama film directed by S. Premnath The film stars lyricist Snehan, Vaseegaran, and Meghana Raj in the lead roles, while Akshara Gowda, Aishwarya Rajesh, and Akshaya play supporting roles.
+Uyarthiru 420 is a 2011 Tamil language action drama film written and directed by S. Premnath The film stars lyricist Snehan, Vaseegaran, and Meghana Raj in the lead roles, while Akshara Gowda, Aishwarya Rajesh, and Akshaya play supporting roles.
 It revolves around "an ordinary man who aspires to become rich by adopting wrong ways, like hugging women by taking advantage of them and fondling their hip folds under the pretext of seeing them as sisters".
 The music was composed by Mani Sharma.
 It was released on 12 August 2011.

 Plot

 Thamizh (Snehan) is a clever conman who cheats and manipulates people for personal gain.
 He targets Iyal (Meghana Raj) early in the film but later joins Rishvanth’s (Vaseegaran) struggling hotel as General Manager, aiming to help revive its fortunes.
 While navigating the challenges of the business, Thamizh develops feelings for Iyal and uses his cunning skills to protect Rishvanth from the manipulations of a powerful journalist, Jagan (Jayaprakash).
 In the climax, Thamizh’s wit and actions help resolve the conflicts, balancing his rogue tendencies with a more ethical outcome.